sealkeen/Wasted-Chemicals/README.md

 # WastedChemicals

-The client observing a list of wasted chemicals in Russia from the official database file which is implemented using System.IO readers and writers
+The client observs a list of wasted chemicals in Russia from the original database file (comma separated values .csv).

+The project is implemented using System.IO readers and writers.